 - Step 4.
 Assess your budget.
 Armed with the payment quote, take a close look at your budget.
 Will you be able to follow the DMP to its completion?
 It’s best to have a savings account in case any emergency arises so that you can continue to pay on time.
 Remember, one missed payment can negate your DMP.

 - Step 5.
 Commit or move on.
 If this plan works for your budget and you think your income will be consistent for the life of the plan, you can have the agency send a budget proposal to your creditors.
-Once agreed upon, you should then receive the official plan via mail or email.
-If a DMP is not right for you, it’s time to assess the other debt relief options outlined above.
+Once they agree to it, you should then receive the official plan via mail or email.